ludvigbruchmann/AAU-Discord-Bot/README.md

 #### Study programmes

-Once verified, a user can use the `#assign-me` channel to assign themselves to their study programme using the `!verify [study programme]` command.
+Once verified, a user can use the `#assign-me` channel to assign themselves to their study programme using the `!assign [study programme]` command.